Travel guide

 What is the best mobile network in Brazil?

-Vivo usually offers the widest national coverage, especially inland, while Claro and TIM stand out in major cities and for 5G.
-A good travel eSIM connects to the best available network, so you'll want one that relies on Vivo or Claro for peace of mind while traveling.
+Vivo generally offers the widest national coverage, especially inland, while Claro and TIM stand out in large cities and for 5G.
+A good travel eSIM connects to the best available network at all times, so you want to choose a profile that relies on Vivo or Claro to move around the country with peace of mind.

 How many GB do I need for two weeks in Brazil?

-For an urban trip of about two weeks with hotel WiFi, between 5 and 8 GB is usually enough for maps, messaging, and social media.
-If you make video calls, upload videos daily, or use a hotspot, count on 10 GB or more.
+For a two-week urban trip with hotel Wi-Fi, between 5 and 8 GB is usually enough for maps, messaging, and social media with normal use.
+If you make video calls or use your phone as a hotspot, count on 10 GB or more.
 Almost all eSIMs allow you to top up if you run short.

 Does eSIM work in the Amazon and remote areas?

-It depends on the operator's coverage, and deep in the Amazon or on very isolated beaches, the signal drops for everyone.
-No eSIM guarantees total coverage there.
-It's best to download offline maps and important alerts before leaving cities, and only rely on signal near populated centers.
+It depends on the local operator's coverage in each area, and in the Amazon interior or on very isolated beaches, the signal drops for everyone, not just for eSIMs.
+The most sensible thing is to download offline maps and save important addresses before leaving population centers.

-Do I need a CPF or passport for a Brazilian eSIM?
+Do I need a CPF or passport to buy a Brazil eSIM?

 No. A travel eSIM is purchased online without local formalities: you don't need a CPF, you don't queue, and you don't hand over your passport.
-That's one of its big time-savers compared to a local Brazilian prepaid chip, which usually requires documentation and in-store registration.
+That's one of its big time-savers compared to a local prepaid SIM card, which usually requires documentation and in-person registration at a physical store.

 Can I use the same eSIM in Brazil and other South American countries?

 Yes, if you choose a regional plan that includes several countries.
-If your route includes Argentina, Chile, or Peru in addition to Brazil, a regional South American eSIM saves you from buying multiple ones.
-If you're only visiting Brazil, a country-specific eSIM is usually more economical.
+If your route passes through Argentina, Chile, Peru, or Colombia in addition to Brazil, a regional plan saves you from buying and installing several different profiles.
+If you only visit Brazil, a country-specific eSIM is usually more affordably priced.

 Conclusion

-The best eSIM for Brazil is one that relies on Vivo or Claro, gives you just enough GB for your days, and activates in 1 minute without paperwork.
-Adjust your data to your trip type, download offline maps for remote areas, and you'll be connected from your first selfie at Sugarloaf Mountain.
-Prepare your trip with an eSIM for Brazil ready before takeoff and forget about queues and roaming.
+The best eSIM for Brazil is one that relies on Vivo or Claro, gives you just enough GB for your type of trip, and activates in a minute without paperwork or queues.
+Adjust the data to your actual route, download offline maps for the Amazon and the Pantanal, and you'll arrive connected from the first selfie at Sugarloaf Mountain.
+Prepare your trip with your Brazil eSIM ready before takeoff: land with internet, no roaming, no stress.

 Marc González Sáez